voucher-chain/Voucherchain-contracts/README.md

 - **Secure Voucher System**: Hash-based voucher codes with expiry support
 - **Agent Management**: Register and manage retail agents with commission tracking
 - **Fee System**: Configurable minting and redemption fees
-- **Multi-Chain Ready**: Can be deployed on any EVM-compatible blockchain
 - **Treasury Functionality**: Contract acts as treasury - agents pay for vouchers when minting
 - **Expired Voucher Reclamation**: Agents can reclaim expired vouchers